stimpy77/xio.js/README.md

 In this example, the `get()` and `post()` operations are explicitly declared into the defined verb handler and wrapped with a promise, rather than internally wrapped into XHR/AJAX calls.
 If an explicit definition returns a promise (i.e. an object with `.success` and `.complete`), the returned promise will not be wrapped.
 You can mix-and-match both generated XHR calls (with the `url` and `methods` properties) as well as custom implementations (with explicit `get`/`post`/etc properties) in the options argument.
 Custom implementations will override any generated implementations if they conflict.

+You can mix and match.

+Sample 3:

+	var ops3 = xio.define("basic_sample3", {
+                    methods: [xio.verbs.get, xio.verbs.post],
+                    post: function(key,value) { return "ok"; }
+                });

+In this example, the `post()` operation is explicitly declared into the defined verb handler and wrapped with a promise, replacing the internally wrapped XHR/AJAX call.
+The `get()` operation meanwhile remains as the internally implemented XHR call.

 #### web server resource (asynchronous GET)

     xio.define("specresource", {